LinuxForHealth/FHIR/README.md

     ...
 ```

-For versions prior to 4.7.0, the IBM FHIR Server modules are only available from the [Releases tab](https://github.com/LinuxForHealth/FHIR/releases) in an archived Maven repository format.
+For versions prior to 4.7.0, The LinuxForHealth FHIR® Server modules are only available from the [Releases tab](https://github.com/LinuxForHealth/FHIR/releases) in an archived Maven repository format.

 ### LinuxForHealth FHIR modules
 The LinuxForHealth FHIR Server is modular and extensible.
 The following tables provide an overview of all the modules, along with an indicator of the stability of the Java APIs defined in each module.
 This indicator is only applicable to the direct usage of the modules, not for usage of the LinuxForHealth FHIR Server as a whole.